-- Increased risk of osteoporosis: While studies are conflicted, some experts believe that a very high-protein diet causes individuals to lose more calcium.
+- Increased risk of osteoporosis: While studies are conflicted, some experts believe that a very (very) high-protein diet causes individuals to lose more calcium.
 This can increase the risk of osteoporosis.

 How much protein is too much?

-So, like most things in life, there can be too much of a good thing.
-The risks associated with a high-protein diet are typically linked to eating an unsafe amount of protein (in excess of 2kg/pound) over the long-term.
+Humans can safely tolerate up to 2g of protein per pound of body weight, per day.
+The risks associated with a high-protein diet, such as kidney damage, nutritional deficiencies and digestion problems, are typically linked to eating an unsafe amount of protein (in excess of 2g/pound) over the long term.

 “Studies prove that until we exceed two grams of protein per pound of body weight per day, we will get only healthier and slimmer by upping our protein intake.
 To put two grams of protein per pound of bodyweight into perspective, an inactive 150-pound person would not enter the protein danger zone until they ate eleven chicken breasts per day, every day.Jonathan Bailor, Health & Fitness Researcher: The Smarter Science of Slim